Southwest Airlines Merger: An In-Depth Look

 Historical Context and Strategic Goals

-Southwest sought to integrate AirTran’s East Coast routes.
-AirTran had a strong presence in Atlanta, a market Southwest had struggled to enter.
+Southwest specifically sought AirTran’s East Coast routes.
+AirTran had a strong presence in Atlanta, a market Southwest had struggled to crack for years.
 With the acquisition, Southwest instantly accessed new routes and a broader customer base.
-This merger also aimed to increase Southwest’s international service, a relatively untapped market for them at the time.
+The merger also aimed to expand Southwest’s international service, which had been relatively untapped territory for them.

 Financial Implications